Lien/seven-languages-in-seven-weeks/README.md

 # seven-languages-in-seven-weeks
-Programming excercises from Seven Languages in Seven Weeks
+Programming exercises from Seven Languages in Seven Weeks